lbl-srg/obc/specification/source/example.rst

-:numref:`tab_site_energy` compare the annual site electricity use between the annual simulations with the base case control and the Guideline 36 control.
+:numref:`tab_site_energy` compare the annual site electricity use between the annual simulations with the base case control and the guideline 36 control.
 The bars labeled :math:`\pm 50\%` were obtained with simulations in which we changed the diversity of the internal loads.
 Specifically, we reduced the internal loads for the north zone by :math:`50\%` and increased them for the south zone by the same amount.

-The Guideline 36 control saves around :math:`30\%` site electrical energy.
+The guideline 36 control saves around :math:`30\%` site electrical energy.
 These are significant savings that can be achieved through software only, without the need for additional hardware or equipment.